Special Assignee Relief Programme (SARP)

 How do you calculate how much relief is due?

-If you qualify for the relief, you are entitled to receive, tax free, certain travel expenses and certain costs associated with your children's education.
+If you qualify for the relief, you are entitled to receive (tax free) certain travel expenses and costs associated with your child (or children's) education.

 Next: How do you apply for SARP relief?